voytekresearch/pacpy/README.md

 ## Matlab

-The wrapped for MATLAB can be found at, https://github.com/voytekresearch/pacmat
+The wrapper for MATLAB can be found at, https://github.com/voytekresearch/pacmat

 ## Usage